 If your neighbours are selling their apartment for $1 million and you are asking for $1.1 million, your agent is going to have his/her work cut out for him/her.
-This may mean having to search harder for more buyers, more viewings required and maybe a longer time and effort required for marketing.
+This may mean having to search harder for more buyers, facilitate more viewings and maybe dedicating a longer time and effort for marketing.
 In such a situation, your agent may ask for a higher commission rate.

 # 4 Added Value Proposition That Your Agent Can Offer

 If your property agent is asking for a higher commission compared to others, you should ask them for the reasons behind the higher price of their services.

 Some agents are naturally better at marketing and selling a house.
 Others may have a wider network to tap on or are more experienced when it comes to selling specific types of properties in a certain location.
 Some agents may employ innovative marketing strategies, such producing marketing videos that can be shared on social media platforms like Facebook to get wider reach.

 These additional services and expertise are ultimately created at a cost to the agent to help you get the best possible price.
 Knowing the value proposition that they are able to offer their clients, these agents could ask for a higher commission.